Local convergence rates of the nonparametric least squares estimator with applications to transfer learning: Applications to Transfer Learning

 with probability tending to one as $n\to \infty.$ \end{lemma}

-In the proof, we show that the result follows for $0<\alpha\leq 1$ by a direct application of Lemma \ref{lem.rate_rewritten}.
+The proof shows that the result follows for $0<\alpha\leq 1$ by a direct application of Lemma \ref{lem.rate_rewritten}.
 For general $\alpha>0,$ we prove the lemma by a more sophisticated analysis based on the bounds derived in Example \ref{ex.example2}.

 The convergence rate is $(\log n/n)^{3/(\alpha + 3)}$ if $\alpha > 3/2$ and $(\log n/n)^{2/3}$ if $\alpha < 3/2$.
 For $\alpha=3/2$ an additional $\log n$-factor appears.
 This result shows that the low-density region near zero causes a slower convergence for $\alpha > 3/2.$